nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * At least one tag must be provided.
 * Tags can only contain alphanumeric characters or spaces.
 * Tags cannot be blank
+* Tags must be less than 50 characters long.
 * Tags are **case-insensitive**.
 * The index **must be a positive integer** 1, 2, 3, …​
 * When adding tags, if a tag is repeated in the command, it will be added as a single tag.